 The economic impact of women’s entrepreneurial success will be not only be transformative but regenerative, as they invest back into their local community and the entrepreneurial ecosystem more broadly.

-At the current rate of progress, it will be another two and a half centuries before women are economically equal to men.
+At the current rate of progress, it will be another century and a half before women are economically equal to men.
 We won’t wait!

 Women’s economic empowerment gives women life choices.
 Financial independence is essential for women’s freedom and equality – and women being able to start, grow and sustain successful businesses is a core part of this.

 That’s why our mission is critical: to empower women to start, grow and sustain successful businesses, so they can redefine the future for themselves and their societies.

 Since 2008, we’ve enabled over 200,000 women entrepreneurs in more than 100 countries to do that.
 Our work has played a vital role in enabling hundreds of thousands of women to become better off, more secure and more independent.